| |

 lake-louise-from-the-fairmont

-Now I know I said it was hard to get to, but it’s actually the easiest compared to other lakes in the area.
+Now I know I said it was hard to get to, but it’s actually the easiest compared to other lakes in the area (like Moraine Lake where you need to reserve a shuttle spot in advance).
 Like I said, there are shuttles directly from the airport to Lake Louise that you can take.
-A less popular lake will just be harder to get to if you aren’t driving.
-Plus, Jasper National Park is even further from the Calgary airport (I’m talking 4 hours!).
+Or you can even book an organized full day tour that will pick up and bring you back to Calgary.

 Nothing Else Really Compares To Lake Louise

 I can’t speak for Jasper National Park, but I don’t think any other lake really compare to Lake Louise in Banff National Park.
+If you remove all the crowds (which I’ll tell you how in just a minute!), then it’s really quite the surreal lake.

 For starters, it’s quite the unique colour, it’s more emerald than blue (compared to Lake Moraine).
 That’s because there’s more rock flour comes from the melting glaciers in Lake Louise.